 For more information on air conditioning, including types of air conditioners, maintenance, common problems and lowering your cooling costs, check out this infographic from the U.S. Department of Energy.

-Stiles Heating & Cooling can advise you on the best air filters to use, installing a programmable thermostat and more to help lower your air conditioning bill.
+Stiles Heating, Cooling, & Plumbing can advise you on the best air filters to use, installing a programmable thermostat and more to help lower your air conditioning bill.
 Contact us for more information or to schedule an HVAC maintenance appointment.